sandy273040/Restaurant_Booking_System/README.md

 # Restaurant_Booking_System
-A system to book food and leave comments for restaurants
+A system to order food and leave comments for restaurants and tne food provided by these restaurants